 Which one is easier to use?

 When it comes to ease of use, both the Tyre Glider and Tyre Monkey are relatively simple to use.
 The Tyre Glider has a clear foot scoop to remove the tire and a clip on the side to guide the tire back onto the rim.
 The Tyre Monkey, on the other hand keeps the appearance of a Tyre Lever, including a foot scoop to remove the tire and a clip towards the end of the lever to guide the tire back on.
 I felt both removed my tyres well, each sliding under the rim with no problems and a simple glide around the rim made short work of removal.
-However when in use, I found, the Tyre Monkey's clip was too big for the rims in my workshop.
-This led to it feeling loose when installing and often slipping off.
-The Tyre Glider however clipped neatly to the rim allowing me to focus on pushing the pressure in one direction rather than multiple.
+When in use, I personally found, the Tyre Monkey's clip was too big for the rims in my workshop.
+This led to it feeling loose on my wheels when installing and often slipping off.
+The Tyre Glider clipped neatly to the rim allowing me to focus on pushing the pressure in one direction rather than multiple.

 Which one is more effective in a workshop setting?